eberban/eberban/books/refgram/src/from_scratch/intro.md

 - A subset of the complete Eberban grammar is called the __core grammar__, and provides only a basic logic framework on which can be built the rest of the language.
+- New grammar is made from predicates using this core grammar.
+This is known as syntactic sugar and its brevity and design makes it more ergonomic for speech.
+  New grammar can only use non-core grammar if there are no cyclic dependencies.
 - Grammar defined by core grammar predicates is known as __syntactic sugar__.
   Non-core grammar may be used in definitions only if there are no cyclic dependencies.